 EIGEN + ART

-Gerd Harry Lybke is one of the most charismatic characters on the post-Reunification Berlin art scene.
-In the early 1990s he was one of the founders of the so-called Leipzig School.
+Gerd Harry Lybke is one of the most charismatic characters on Berlin's post-reunification art scene.
+In the early 1990s, he was one of the founders of the so-called Leipzig School.
 Recognizing the value of exporting art at a time of unprecedented upheaval and change in the country, he made art stars out of Neo Rausch, Stella Hamberg, Uwe Kowski and Matthias Wiescher.
 For a long time, Lybke hosted exhibitions in his own flat, showcasing promising and emerging talents in secret, as the East German authorities had banned many of his artists from displaying their work in public.
 In 1985, Lybke finally opened EIGEN + ART, a space which – to this day – exhibits works by original, provocative artists working with various media.

 EIGEN + ART, 26 Auguststraße, Berlin, Germany, +49 30 280 6605